masumrefat/MasumPDF-Reader/README.md

 > finish.
 It only happens once; after that the app opens instantly.
 You need
 > an internet connection during the install.

-> If Windows shows a blue "Windows protected your PC" box (because the app is
-> new and not signed), click **More info → Run anyway**.
-This is normal for
-> small open-source apps.

 ## About